 Bob: Well...
 I've got good news and bad news.

-George Newman: Tell me the bad news first, get it over with.
+George Newman: Okay, give me the bad news first.

-George Newman: OUCH!
-So, what's the good news?
+George Newman: [in shock] Well, what's the good news?

 Bob: I lied.
 There is no good news.